Skip to main content

 });

 In this example, we have a test case labeled 'Icon-left'.
 Inside this test case, we use cy.get('#icon-left') to select the element with the ID #icon-left (you can replace this with the appropriate selector for your component).
 We then call compareSnapshotWithConfig() to compare the screenshot of this element with the reference snapshot for the same element.
-You can add more test cases by creating additional it() blocks.
-Each test case should focus on a specific aspect or state of the component you want to test, ensuring comprehensive coverage of its visual appearance.

 note

-If you want to add new features for your component test, be sure that the function is included in design page.
+If you want to add new features for your component test, be sure that the function is included in the design page.
 You can find page designs under packages/docusaurus/src/pages/visual-regression path.

 Base Mode